JAlcocerT/JAlcocerT/content/blog/dev-cool-hugo-pb-r2.md

 Cloudflare R2 offers a free tier that includes 10 GB of storage per month, 1 million Class A operations (uploads, modifies) per month, and 10 million Class B operations (reads/downloads) per month.

-Plus, it has zero egress fees, so data downloaded from R2 is free of charge during this free tier usage, which is quite generous for testing or small projects.[1][2][3]
+Plus, it has zero egress fees, so data downloaded from R2 is free of charge during this free tier usage, which is quite generous for testing or small projects.

 Regarding API and integration, Cloudflare R2 provides an S3-compatible API that allows secure upload, download, and management of objects.